w4rner/cmsc-239-project-2/readme.md

 ## Instructions

 0. Make sure all members of your group have github account
-1. One person should clone or fork THIS_REPO_HERE, add the other members as contributors via the settings tab.
+1. One person should clone or fork this repo (https://github.com/mcnuttandrew/cmsc-239-project-2), add the other members as contributors via the settings tab.
 If you are uncomfortable with having this code be public you can make staff contributors as well so we can look at the code.
 Our github ids are: kindlmann, mcnuttandrew, lik11, and trihuynh88.
-2. WRITE YOUR PROJECT!!!!!!!!!!!!!!!!!!!!
+2. ¡WRITE YOUR PROJECT!
 3. When you are ready to put your web page up (probably make sure you can do this right from the beginning), simply run our deploy script via npm run deploy which push everything straight onto your github pages.
 If you are unsure if your build will work, then you can try running npm run trial-deploy which does everything except actually push to github.
 We find that it is effective to run npm run trial-deploy, and then do something like live-server or simple python http server to check that you page will be read correctly.

 ## Requirements

-- A short article on any topic you wish.
+- The project is a short article you write on any topic you wish.
 The tone of this article should be relatively light, and should be written in a manner that would be easy to understand to most of the public.
 It should be more than 800 words and less than 1500 words.

 - Interlaced through this article should be a minimum of 5 charts.
 Each of these charts must have a mechanism to meaningfully interact with the data.
 Changing the color of every point in a scatterplot from red to blue would be an example of a NON-meaningful, while a widget that intelligently highlights particular points would be meaningful.